dirkwhoffmann/vAmiga/Documentation/References/Configuration/Compatibility.md

 - **Sync CIA accesses with E-clock**

-  Both Complex Interace Adapters (CIAs) are driven by the so-called *E-clock*, a special signal that is output by the CPU with a frequency equal to one tenth of the native clock rate.
+  Both Complex Interface Adapters (CIAs) are driven by the so-called *E-clock*, a special signal that is output by the CPU with a frequency equal to one tenth of the native clock rate.
 Before the CPU can read or write a CIA register, it must synchronize with the E-clock, which slightly slows down program execution.
 If you disable this option, synchronization with the E-clock is skipped.
 In this case vAmiga can access CIA registers as fast as all other memory cells.

 ## Floppy drives